AdobeDocs/mix-modeler.en/help/ingest-data/overview.md

 # Ingest data

-Adobe Mix Modeler does work with both event level data and aggregate marketing effort data from various walled gardens.
-Customers can use any kinds of data ingested into Adobe Experience Platform as datasets and which are based on XDM Experience Event based schemas.
+Adobe Mix Modeler works with both event level data and aggregate marketing effort data from various walled gardens.
+Customers can use all kinds of data that has been ingested into Adobe Experience Platform as datasets and is based on XDM Experience Event based schemas.

 For example: